Wind Chill Calculator

 Wind speed is measured by using a tool known as an anemometer.
 Although it looks like a weather vane, it uses four bowl-shaped appendages, tilted to one side, giving it the ability to accurately measure the speed of the wind.
 This accuracy of this measurement is, of course, critical in getting a meaningful result from the wind chill calculator.
 For your own purposes, you can check the speed of the wind and the air temperature in your local weather forecast.

 How can we be sure of the result?

 It seems strange that a subjective experience, such as how cold a day feels, can be measured quantitatively.
 However, it's more than just a feeling.
 The reason a windy day feels colder is because more heat actually is taken away from the body.
+It seems obvious that the faster the winder and the colder the temperature, the lower wind chill.
+And the lower the wind chill is the higher the risk of health consequences as more heat is drawn from the body, which lowers the skin temperature and, ultimately, the internal body temperature.
 With the real-life dangers of frostbite and hypothermia it becomes very important to crack the code of wind chill and produce calculations that people can rely on.

 - Treats the "calm wind" threshold as 3 mph.

 - Uses a standard for the conductive resistance of skin tissue.